jackieju/abap2ruby/README.md

 </pre>

+### 2. LL(1) contradiction
-2. Because abap syntax is defined with very ambigous way or redundant way like:
+Because abap syntax is defined with very ambigous way or redundant way like:
 <pre>

 Typing = (